luos/luos.github.io/source/_posts/2014-08-22-trying-out-ember-dot-js.markdown

 date: 2014-08-22 21:01:06 +0200
 comments: true
 categories:
+draft: true
+published: false
 ---

 I wanted to build an editor for one of my sites where users can edit texts, add, sort, and edit pictures, add embedded content and I did not wanted to use a WYSIWYG editor because this would be user created content and currently they only can input markdown or upload one picture.

 ### The tutorial video is good